RichardShipman/MegaMIDI/README.md

 as I usually mount these things on the enclosure and wire them to the board.

 Also has connectors for SD card reader and a small OLED display to plug into.

+Basically a much cheaper alternative to the sparkfun shield, with some extra flexibility for more complex projects.